 Hence, I’ve come up with a list of 20 ways you might actually make legitimate money online / making money from home, based on some online research.

 Disclaimer: There may be affiliate links which means that I earn a small commission if you sign-up for a service using my link at no additional cost to you.
+Also, this article was written years ago and not all may be as relevant today.

 1. Monetising your blog